PBSA/peerplays/libraries/chain/include/graphene/chain/protocol/README.md

 The classes declared in these headers provide the complete definition of the Graphene protocol and are organized according to feature.
-Nothing in this directory should depend upon anything other than fc or other types defined in the protocol directory.
+Nothing in this directory should depend upon anything other than fc_pp or other types defined in the protocol directory.

 To be more specific, implementation details such as the objects defined in